 WELCOME TO BLACKTOFT PARISH COUNCIL

-Parish Council meetings are normally held every 3rd Monday of the month (there is no meeting in August), and are open to the public and press.
+Parish Council meetings are held every 3rd Monday of Janurary, March, May, July, September, November, and are open to the public and press.
 Please check the meeting notifications page to confirm meeting dates.

 Blacktoft is a village and civil parish in the East Riding of Yorkshire.
 The village is situated on the north bank of the River Ouse, 1 mile (1.6 km) west from where it joins the River Trent and becomes the Humber.